infinite-system/ivue/README.md

 ## About

 `ivue` is a TypeScript class based composable architecture for Vue 3, that unlocks infinite scalability for Vue 3 based apps.
-It allows you to extend the regular Vue 3 in a simple and elegant way.
+It allows you to extend regular Vue 3 in a simple and elegant way.

 ## Features
 &ndash; Simple & Elegant Architecture<br />